-While these chocolate pudding muffins straddle the line between breakfast/snack and dessert, here are some other muffin recipes you might enjoy.
+While these moist banana chocolate muffins straddle the line between breakfast/snack and dessert, here are some other muffin recipes you might enjoy.

 - Looking for a quintessential blueberry muffin recipe?
 These blueberry crumb muffins are my very favorite.
 The aroma wafting from your oven is classic, and who doesn’t love a crumb topping?

 - Citrus lovers!
-Lemon ricotta muffins with almond glaze are spongy perfection.
+Lemony ricotta muffins with almond glaze are spongy perfection.